Kovox91/affinity_project/README.md

+## Setup
+To run this, Linux is required.
+Run the following:
+`conda env create -n affinity_pipeline -f environment_full.yaml`
+This is going to create the affinity_pipeline environment.
+Activate it:
+`conda activate affinity_pipeline`
+TBC
 ## Outline of the pipeline
 1) Run `create_dna.py` and `create_complex_pdbs.py` from the dna_processing folder/step
 2) Index the complexes with `indexing.py` from preprocessing This also adds the labels, dummy data for now